Category Archives: 1952 Films

 Worth mentioning is that the success of this added “theme song” encouraged subsequent Westerners to add similar songs to their films.

-Challenging the standard in many ways, High Noon sets the bar very high in its thoughtfulness, its message, and its conflict.
+Challenging the standard in many ways, High Noon sets the bar very high in its thoughtfulness, message, and conflict.

 Oscar Nominations: 4 wins-Best Motion Picture, Best Director-Fred Zinnemann, Best Actor-Gary Cooper (won), Best Screenplay, Best Scoring of a Dramatic or Comedy Picture (won), Best Song-“The Ballad of High Noon (“Do Not Forsake Me, O My Darlin”)” (won), Best Film Editing (won)